 After you have chosen your blog post topic, do some research and write down some relatable keywords.

-As I mentioned, Google Trends and Yoast SEO are awesome for finding relevant keywords.
+Google Trends and Yoast SEO are awesome for finding relevant keywords.
 There are tons of different websites where you can do this as well, just do some research and use the one that works best for you!

 Decide on your primary keyword along with some searchable synonyms.

 Soovle is super helpful for finding synonyms of your keyword.